As Proud As A Peacock!

 PLG were instructed on a purchase search.

-Taking into account budget contraintys we were looking at houses with large plots, to enable them to be extended and/or adapted.
+Taking budget constraints into account, we were looking at houses with large plots, to enable them to be extended and/or adapted.

 the search begins

-The search spanned a number of months and had a number of false starts, with another property initially identified and subsequently offered on.
-However, during the due diligence undertaken we were able to establish that the preferred route of a major link road ran very close to the property and may even require an element of the garden.
+The search spanned over a number of months and had a number of false starts, with another property initially identified and subsequently offered on.
+However, during the due diligence undertaken we were able to establish that plans for a major link road ran very close to the property and may even require an element of the garden.
 The agents and vendors pleaded ignorance to this and in any event, the search began again.

 Despite the difficulties of the search, a further property was identified in the right area that had potential to meet the family’s needs.